 We monitor air quality at Wollongong, Kembla Grange and Albion Park South.
 Download the network site information (XLSX 44KB).

 This report describes how air quality has changed in the Illawarra over the past two decades.
-It draws on data from OEH's air quality monitoring network, emission inventories, air quality modelling and particle speciation studies.
+It draws on data from DPIE's air quality monitoring network, emission inventories, air quality modelling and particle speciation studies.
 It also describes the local airshed and identifies areas of future research to expand our understanding of air pollution and its impacts.

 An overview of study findings is given in the infographic (PDF 6.2MB) showing air quality monitoring, air quality trends, health effects and sources of air pollution, and in Illawarra Air Quality Summary (PDF 393KB).

 The summary is also available in: